Graduate Immigration Route

 The new route will allow you to apply for a visa to remain in the UK for two years after your studies so you can look for work or start work at any skill level, or 3 years if you have completed a PhD.

-It is a flexible post-study work visa which does not require you to have a job offer or sponsorship from an employer before you apply.
+It is a flexible post-study work visa that does not require you to have a job offer or sponsorship from an employer before you apply.
 It will allow you to look for or undertake work at any skill or salary level.

 You should not submit a GIR visa application unless you have been informed by the ISSAC team that your successful completion has been reported to UKVI.
 You will receive an email informing you of this.
 If you apply before you get this, your application may be refused.